guerrerojuli/manim-api/SYNCHRONOUS_API.md

 Node.js's async/await model handles this naturally:
 - Each request is handled by an async function
-- While waiting for VM compilation, Node.js processes other requests
+- While waiting for Docker compilation, Node.js processes other requests
+- Multiple Docker containers can run in parallel
 - No blocking, no queue needed

 ## Implementation Details